DLR-SC/tigl/examples/README.md

    - Use, modify or visualize these shapes directly with PythonOCC
    - Use geometrical algorithms for own projects, such as Gordon's curve network interpolation method

-The installation of this new Python API differ from the installation for the other languages.
+The installation of this new Python API differs from the installation for the other languages.
 The easiest way to install TiGL 3 with the internal python api support is to use the amazing [conda](http://conda.pydata.org/miniconda.html) package manager.
 To install, type